 UB, you are clothed in captivating beauty.
 You elegantly wrap your greenness around you like a garment, and your green trees bow and rise with the wind as they adore you.
 Then, UB, why the groans and grumbles of hatred that so often erupt from deep within you in such explosive violence?
 I don’t understand it, UB.

 I pray this rosary for your officials.
-May God give them the wisdom they so badly need to take good care of all that I see around me: these buildings, the lawns, the trees and, more especially, the people who work here and the students we send to them to nurture into responsible citizens of our dear land.
+May God give them the wisdom they so badly need to take good care of all that I see around me: these buildings, the lawns, the trees and, more especially, the people who work here and the students we send to you to nurture into responsible citizens of our dear land.
 I pray for your teaching staff, UB; may they only teach the truth because it is only the truth that sets us all free.
 I pray for your students, our children, may they refrain from the facile temptations of the Evil One, who could lure them into pursuits other than those for which they have come to you.
 May they shun violence of any sort and bow only to our Lord’s call for peace and love of neighbour, and respect of neighbour’s property.

 UB, I make my prayer through none other than Jesus Christ, our Lord, who lives and reigns with the Father, in the unity of the Holy Spirit, One God forever and ever.
 Amen.